Project

 Overview

 Our challenge was to prototype an interactive kiosk that’s unique for the marketplace, feasible, and desirable for a target context and audience.
-We discovered an opportunity within gyms and developed a kiosk that assists with workout plans, lkadjlfadsg
+We discovered an opportunity within gyms and developed a kiosk that assists with workout plans, membership management options, and a map that shows equipment availability.

 Time: 4 weeks